ehacke/transparent-cache/README.md

 In the most basic case, you can just supply the redis config, and then wrap the function.

-As you call the function, the result will

 The `redisConfig` option is passed directly to `ioredis` and has the same properties as its [constructor](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options).

 ```javascript